 Denis Villenueve is a star director as far as I’m concerned.
 His last three movies (Prisoners, Enemy, and Sicario) have been stellar, with Sicario being one of the best films of 2015.
 All of his movies are very subtle, yet very powerfully directed and contain very heady themes.
 It’s no wonder he was chosen to direct the sequel to Blade Runner which hits theaters next year.
 The cast is filled with a bunch of professionals as well.
 Amy Adams, Jeremy Renner, and Forest Whitaker (among others) always do a solid job no matter the movie.

-Let me start off by saying this: if you think that you’re going to get a CGI-fest of aliens attacking Earth in a massively scoped action movie, then you’ll be very disappointed walking out of the theater.
+If you think that you’re going to get a CGI-fest of aliens attacking Earth in a massively scoped action movie, then you’ll be very disappointed in Arrival.
 Arrival is a slow burn, ratcheting up the tension step by step.
-And, when I mean slow burn, I mean a very slow burn (I did catch myself looking at the time at parts).
+When I mean slow burn, I mean a very slow burn (I did catch myself looking at my phone).
 However, that’s not to say that it is not a rewarding film, it just requires the right mindset in order to be fully appreciated.

 Arrival is subtle in its beauty.
 Similar to what I’ve discussed so far, it doesn’t rely on crazy visual effects like any of the superhero movies that we’ve come to love, but rather utilizes changes in sunlight and stark color contrasts that make it very cinematic.
 It adds to the feeling of the movie, giving you extra incentive to feel emotional when necessary.
 I would not be surprised if Arrival receives a nomination for achievements in cinematography.